Getting Ready For Camp

 - All prescriptions for 30 days, plus a refill or additional script for 8-week campers, including campers going to Israel.

-- Copy of insurance card, if you are getting prescription meds and want us to bill your insurance
+- Copy of insurance card, if you are getting prescription meds and want them to bill your insurance.

 Medication Cost